 A word about acceptance of American Express

-American Express in Australia (much like the US and UK) is not accepted by all merchants, and others charge an additional fee for use of Amex.
-As such, any savvy points earner would have both an Amex and Mastercard or Visa to hand for times when Amex is not accepted.
+American Express in Australia (much like the US and UK) is not accepted by all merchants, and others charge an additional fee for use of American Express.
+As such, any savvy points earner would have both an American Express card plus a Mastercard or Visa to hand for times when Amex is not accepted.

-Given the recent introduction of a few non Amex cards where you can earn 1 point per dollar (such as the Woolworths Everyday Qantas Card), the value from keeping a dedicated American Express card to linked to Membership Rewards comes from higher than 1:1 earn rates; additional ancillary card benefits; signup bonuses; and points transfer flexibility.
-Bear those factors in mind when assessing the current offerings in the Amex card range.
+The value of keeping a dedicated American Express card to linked to Membership Rewards comes from higher than 1:1 earn rates; additional ancillary card benefits; signup bonuses; and points transfer flexibility.

 Conclusion: Is Membership Rewards for me?